Teaching a puppy not to bite..

 Do not push away – This can feel like a game to the puppy and encourage him to continue.

-Do not shout – A loud voice can startle your puppy, but he does not perceive it as educational.
+Don't shout – A loud voice can startle your puppy, but he doesn't understand that.

 Biting is normal puppy behavior, but it is important to teach your dog at a young age that it is not allowed.
 By patiently and consistently using positive methods, your puppy will quickly understand what is expected of them.